Interactics/BADA/README.md

 ### 2020 CAPSTONE DESIGN FAIR Grand prize @ Hanyang University ERICA.
 ## Overview

-Bada is a Social Robot made for Hearing-impaired people.
+BADA is a Social Robot made for Hearing-impaired people.
-The word 'BADA' derive from "Buddy for Auditory Detecting Assistance" and South Korean first assistance dog's name.
+The word 'BADA' is derived from "Buddy for Auditory Detecting Assistance" and South Korean first assistance dog's name.

 ## Purpose

 ## Requirement